 The strand model implies that there is nothing new at small distances.
 At small distances, or high energies, nature consists only of strands.
 Thus there are no new phenomena there.
 Quantum theory states that at small scales, nothing new appears: at small scales, there are no new degrees of freedom.
 For example, quantum theory states that there is no kingdom Lilliput in nature.
 The strand model thus confirms the essence of quantum theory.
-And indeed, the strand model predicts that between the energy scale of the heaviest elementary particle, the top quark, 173 GeV, and the Planck energy, 10^{19} GeV, nothing is to be found.
+And indeed, the strand model predicts that between the energy scale of the heaviest elementary particle, the top quark, 173 GeV, and the Planck energy, 1019 GeV, nothing is to be found.
 There is a so-called energy desert - empty of interesting features, particles or phenomena - in nature.

 Most ropes used in sailing, climbing or other domains of everyday life are produced by braiding.
 Searching for 'braiding machine' on the internet yields a large amount of videos.
-Searching for 'LEGO braiding machine' shows the most simple and beautiful
+Searching for 'LEGO braiding machine' shows the most simple and beautiful examples and allows you to see how they work.

 FIGURE 107 The ring chain trick produces an illusion of motion (mp4 film © Franz Aichinger).
-Can Challenge 200 e more rings be added in horizontal directions?
+Can more rings be added in horizontal directions?